ajduet/assignforce-v3/README.md

 #### <a name="comp-name">Component Naming</a>

 Components and service should have names appropriate to describe their type and function `*.component.ts` or `*.service.ts`.
-The only exception is [Page](#comp-page) components `*.page.ts`.
+The only exception is [Page](#comp-page) components `*-page.component.ts`.
 The special name makes them easy to find in the directory structure.

 #### <a name="comp-place">Component Placement </a>